grego118118/concrete/FINAL_UPDATE_SUMMARY.md

 ✅ Scalable SVG format

 ### **Company Name Updates:**
-✅ Changed to plural form: "Commonwealth Concrete Coatings"
-✅ Updated in all customer-facing locations
+✅ Changed to LLC form: "Pioneer Concrete Coatings LLC" ✅ Updated in all customer-facing locations
 ✅ Updated in all meta tags and structured data
 ✅ Updated in documentation